BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide500.md

-## Lab 500 – Predicting Subscriptions - Machine Learning
+## Part 5 – Predicting Subscriptions - Machine Learning

 Key takeaways from this lab:
 - Learning how to create data flows